 The widowed Victor spent his final years at the address of 623 Chestnut Street in Pottstown.

 At the age of 91, he was stricken with a heart attack and died on March 9, 1952.
 Edith Krause of Pottstown signed his official Pennsylvania certificate of death.
 Interment was in Edgewood Cemetery in Pottstown.

 Son Lewis Oscar Gaumer (1863-1943) was born on Dec.
 29, 1863 in Alburtis.

-He learned the trade of blacksmithing and operated in Macungie for a number of years.
+He is shown in the 1880 census, at age 17, living at home and earning his keep as a farm hand.
+He also learned the trade of blacksmithing and operated in Macungie for a number of years.